• Home

 2 Timothy 4:5 (NKJV) But you be watchful in all things, endure afflictions, do the work of an evangelist, fulfill your ministry.

-Those who watch see potential problems coming.
-That allows them to use their spear of prayer to intercede proactively before the problem manifests. (#2 above.)
+Those who are watchful see potential problems coming.
+That allows them to use their spear of prayer to intercede proactively before the problem manifests (#2 above.)
 Potential problems are solved or minimized as we pray.
-The amount of hand-to-hand combat Christians face can be reduced significantly using the spear of prayer.
+The amount of hand-to-hand combat Christians face is reduced significantly using the spear of prayer.

-It’s especially important to pray before you go places, so that things go well when you get there.
-Spend some time in prayer before that next family event where some family members tend to get carried away.
+It’s especially important to remember to pray before you go places, so that things go well when you get there.
+For example, spend some time in prayer before that next reunion where some family members tend to get carried away.
 Proactive prayer makes a difference.

 Use Sword and Spear Together